 With flu season right around the corner, it’s time to schedule your children for their flu shot and reminding them of the importance of hand washing.
 But no matter how proactive you may be, it’s still possible that your little one will come down with the flu.
 After all, this is a highly contagious disease.
-So what should you do if you suspect your little one has come down with the flu?
+So what should you do if you suspect your little one has flu symptoms?

 Keep Them Home